Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 	Toggle top bar with icons
 ESCAPE
 	Back to C64 Debugger

+* All Graphics screen

+This screen allows you to see all images stored in memory at once.
+You can force mode (Hires, Multi) by selecting respective buttons.
+All colours are updated in realtime and show current values.
+You can lock the colour by pressing left mouse button, or force your own colour by pressing right mouse button on the colour box.

+* Music tracker screen

+This screen allows to see notes played in realtime on piano keyboard.
+Sound chip states are stored and displayed in a tracker-like format.
+You can scroll the tracker using mouse scroll or Arrow UP or Arrow DOWN keys, press SHIFT or PAGE UP/DOWN to scroll 16 rows.
+SPACEBAR resets tracker position and also pauses or unpauses emulation (i.e. the music).
+You can also play notes when piano keyboard is selected, notes are mapped to q2w3er5t6y7ui keys and [, ] allow to select octave.

+Midi support is in progress.

 * Monitor screen

 You can use these instructions in code monitor: